 Fear Factor: Nevada Edition.
 Exactly what it sounds like, The Clown Motel in Tonopah boasts what’s got to be the largest private collection of clown figurines and memorabilia under the sun.
 If the creepy clown theme—which stretches beyond the lobby and into each room—isn’t enough to spook you, the added bonus of some resident ghosts slinking over nightly from the cemetery next door might just be the ticket.
 Even if you don’t stay the night, drop by the lobby, get drowned in clowns, and snap up some truly unique souvenirs from the mini gift shop in the corner.
 Oh, and before we forget: free clown noses, anyone?

 Pahrump is home to a charming little family-run coffin shop.
 Nope—not a typo.
 Read that again.
-Situated along the Death Drive, a lively husband-and-wife team run Coffinwood, a charismatic coffin-themed business.
+Situated along the Death Valley Rally, a lively husband-and-wife team run Coffinwood, a charismatic coffin-themed business.
 Initially driven into the old-school, six-point coffin making business to fight the predatory funeral industry, this dynamic duo now offers tours of their macabre, made-to-order, coffin-shaped everything business, including their workshop, hearse collection, and “Church of the Coffin” wedding chapel.

 After savoring samples of Carolina Reaper, Cowboy, and other jerky specialty flavors at Alamo’s E.T.
 Fresh Jerky, peruse kitschy curios, pose with life-size local out-of-towners in funky murals, and be sure to “drop your toxic waste in the cleanest restrooms in Area 51.”
 After you’ve snagged a selfie with the alien murals, head for the Alien Research Center—you won’t miss it.
 Gleaming in the desert sun like an actual spaceship, this silver Quonset hut and its two-story silver alien security guard serve up the latest alien apparel, hats, and far more.